comocheng/autoscience_workflow/README.md

 # Instructions
 ## 0. Installation
-- Install [RMG](https://rmg.mit.edu/) (Arkane is a component of RMG, and Cantera gets installed with the default RMG instructions, so no need to worry about those separately)
+- Install [RMG](https://rmg.mit.edu/) (Arkane is a component of RMG, and Cantera gets installed with the default RMG instructions, so no need to worry about those separately).
+Checkout the [autoscience_uncertainties](https://github.com/sevyharris/RMG-Py/tree/autoscience_uncertainties) branch to be able to export the uncertainty estimates of model parameters.
 - Scripts assume access to Gaussian 16 and SLURM workload manager
 - Install [AutoTST](https://github.com/ReactionMechanismGenerator/AutoTST), set the branch to [autotst_workflow](https://github.com/sevyharris/AutoTST/tree/autoscience_workflow)
 - Install [hotbit](https://github.com/pekkosk/hotbit).
 This does the fast/approximate geometry optimizations to narrow down the list of conformers to calculate with higher level of theory methods.
 If there is difficulty installing this, we recommend modifying the code to use [xtb](https://github.com/grimme-lab/xtb) as an alternative.